nornir (formerly brigade) – A new network automation framework

 This was originally published May 7, 2018 on Linkedin but has been updated to support the latest Nornir and scripts have been renamed so that there is no confusion between brigade and nornir.
-But let me say that this renaming is tied with the renaming of Cisco’s Spark platform to Webex Teams as the worst ever, or at least the last decade.
+But let me say that this renaming is tied with the renaming of Cisco’s Spark platform to Webex Teams as the worst ever, or at least worst in the last decade.

 Original Brigade GitHub repository